jlafer/fngraph/README.md

 ## ToDo

 - Documentation
-  - more realistic examples
-  - use of R.get() to pass result properties downstream
   - use of R.partial(), R.flip(), etc.
-  - use of helper HOFs
 - Test Cases
   - use of HOF with asynchronous function
 - Validations